John Gow (footballer, born 1869)

 John Robertson Gow (born 17 April 1869) was a Scottish footballer who played as an outside forward.

 Career

 Born in Blair Atholl, Gow played club football for Rangers, and made one appearance for Scotland in 1888.
-He became club president of Rangers in 1896.
+He later became the club president of Rangers in 1896.

 Personal life

+Gow was also a noted sprinter and hurdler.
 His brother Donald was also a Scottish international player.